moderndatacompany/dataos.info/docs/resources/stacks/scanner/field_ref.md

 ### **`schemaFilterPattern`**

-**Description**: To determine which schemas to include/exclude during metadata ingestion.
+**Description**: To determine which schemas to include/exclude during metadata ingestion. <br>
-**Type**: String
+**Type**: String <br>
-**Default Value**: None
+**Default Value**: None <br>
-**Possible Values**:
+**Possible Values**: Exact values (eg. 'employee'), regular expressions(eg. '^sales.*') <br>
-**Additional information**: Applicable in case of databases/warehouses
+<b>Additional information</b>: Applicable in case of databases/warehouses <br>
 - `includes:` Add an array of regular expressions to this property in the YAML.
 The Scanner workflow will include any schemas whose names match one or more of the provided regular expressions.
-All other schemas will be excluded.
+All other schemas will be excluded.<br>
 - `excludes`: Add an array of regular expressions to this property in the YAML.
 The Scanner workflow will exclude any schemas whose names match one or more of the provided regular expressions.
-All other schemas will be included.
+All other schemas will be included. <br>

 **Example Usage**:
 ```yaml
     sourceConfig: